salimfadhley/mind_of_steele/scripts/112/mind_of_steele_112.md

 > Clip 16 - Simon Goldberg:  I know my peers will always kind of come out with this comment, but please, please, please go do your own research.
 Please attempt to prove this wrong.
 All right?
 If I've got anything wrong, please let me know.
 Okay?

-Link 17 (Outro): Simon Goldberg ends his video with a plea: “If I’m wrong, let me know.”
-But let’s be honest—does anyone believe he’s genuinely interested in being corrected?
-Simon doesn’t strike me as someone who invites feedback, unless it’s of the adoring, wallet-opening variety.
-He’s not wrong by accident—he’s wrong on purpose, because being wrong pays.
-And he knows it.

-This is the grift.
-Financial nonsense packaged with just enough pseudolegal seasoning to make it feel dangerous and clever.
-Like Mark Steele selling 5G fear or flat‐earth YouTubers retailing cosmic secrets, Simon Goldberg dispenses anti‐wisdom.

-This bad advice is the teaser that sells the worse advice.
-The bait is the worm; the hook is £1,500 and a direct debit.

-And the real kicker?
-If you join his inner circle, you’re not allowed to talk about what he teaches.
-That’s not just culty—that’s functional.
-Because if anyone discussed this stuff in the open, it would unravel faster than a suitcase in a jet engine.
-The secrecy isn’t a feature of some sacred knowledge; it’s a firewall against common sense.

-Simon Goldberg is not here to educate.
-He’s not lifting burdens or revealing suppressed truths.
-He’s here to profit from miseducation.
-Follow his advice and you won’t become free—you’ll become poorer, more indebted, and possibly in legal trouble.
-And that’s why he’s not just wrong.
-He’s toxic.
+Link 17 (Outro): I wonder if Simon really wants to be told that he got a few of his quite fundamental details wrong?
+My instinct is that this is just posturing and Simon probably doesn't have time for any kind of disagreement.
+He doesn't strike me as a man whose main virtue is paitience.

+But perhaps I'm wring.
+Perhaps this isn't a grift.
+Maybe this isn't financial nonsense packaged with just enough technobabble seem like an episode of TNG where Pickard and Data withdraw their life-savings to buy a proissory note.
+Perhaps it's me who has foolishly confused solid-gold 'take it to the bank' truth, whith the kind of scammy anti-wisdom promoted by sov-cits and flerfs.

+So, Simon, If I've got anything wrog, please let me know Okay?

 Financial markets aren't inherently unfair and exploitative - but they can seem that way because they're complicated.
 Financial literacy is tough to acquire, requiring effort and critical thinking.
-For every person genuinely trying to demystify finance and advocate for fairness, there are grifters like Simon Goldberg who thrive on ignorance, extracting profit from confusion.
-People who confidently present nonsense as if it were knowledge.

-If you're frustrated by the financial system and its inequities, the solution lies in supporting political movements and candidates who challenge oligarchic interests and systemic inequality—not in trusting scammers like Simon Goldberg, whose promises lead not to wealth, but to ruin.
+You can spend a lifetime studing how financial markets work, and still find yourself learning new things every day.

+We won't ever know what's going on in Simon's head, but I can't help wondering if Simon really believes the things he said.
+According to his own claimed life history, worked as a branch manager for a series of banks and then a mortgage company.
+In other words, making loans was a big part of his business for most of his life.
+Is it likely that such a person really thinks that loan agreements are equivalent in value to actual currency?
+The training he would have received at those banks would have told him otherwise.